Finishing – Preparing 3D prints for touch readers

 spatula, mini needle nose pliers, mini needle files, dremel and deburring tool

-Tools recommended for removing and smoothing parts on 3D prints
+Tools recommended for removing and smoothing parts on 3D prints: a paint scraper, needle nose pliers, mini needle files, dremel and deburring tool.

 PVA rafts and supports